christopherasnider/loopdocs/docs/payitforward/translateloopdocs.md

 If you want a more detailed explanation of how to use Crowdin, please visit [Crowdin - for translators](https://support.crowdin.com/online-editor/)

+You can also join the zulip stream [here](https://loop.zulipchat.com/#narrow/stream/270362-documentation/topic/Translation) which are dedicated to the translation of loopdocs.

 ## Crowdin introduction

 When you have selected your language and a file, the Crowdin editor opens.